I love the Fall.

 I face a long, scary, anxiety provoking six months, but with the help of my family, friends and many doctors, I will get through this.
 I will keep taking baby steps, and pray I will not have more roadblocks on the way to full recovery.
 I will take it day by day.
 I will look at the faces of my children and my husband, and thank God I am still here.
 I will appreciate their beautiful faces even more now.
 I will try to show them how much I love them until my last breath.
 I will work harder to make a difference because this scare has taught me that my time here is limited.

-Please learn the symptoms of pulmonary embolism and talk to friend and family about this important and dangerous condition.
-It can affect you no matter what sex you are, and risk factors increase with age.
+Please learn the symptoms of pulmonary embolism and talk to friends and family about this important and dangerous condition.
+It can affect you no matter your sex, and risk factors increase with age.
+Discuss the risks of using birth control pills with your daughters, especially the ones containing drospirenone which can dramatically increase the risk of fatal blood clots.

 I did not know the symptoms of pulmonary embolism weeks ago.
 But, I did trust my instincts that something was very wrong.
 Going to the ER that day saved my life and now though my activity is limited, I can enjoy my favorite season once again.